pip-services/pip-services-docs/content/en/python/rpc/clients/_index.md

 #### [RestClient](rest_client)
-Abstract client that calls remove endpoints using HTTP/REST protocol.
+Abstract client that calls remote endpoints using the HTTP/REST protocol.

 </div>